 The entrance to Clark Street, off Box Hill, will be closed and a diversion route in place via Simla Crescent.
 Box Hill will be reduced to one lane and controlled by signals during the project.
 Powerco is working with Wellington Water to reduce the inconvenience to residents.

 There may also be some disruption to parking and foot traffic while the work is being carried out.

 Measures will be taken to minimise disruption where possible.
 Powerco apologises for any inconvenience caused.

 Wellington gas supply upgrade

-Powerco has begun a project called Project Gotham to renew parts of the gas network in the central city.
+Powerco is working on a multi-year project called Project Gotham to renew parts of the gas network in the central city.
 The work will allow Powerco to continue to provide a safe and reliable gas supply to its customers.

 This project will not only increase customer capacity allowing for growth, but provide a more reliable and secure gas network in central Wellington.